ORNL-CEES/DataTransferKit/README.md

 this git public repository [here](http://trilinos.sandia.gov/publicRepo/index.html)

-C++11 support as well as boost are required.
+C++11 support as well as Boost are required.

 DTK can be configured for both serial and parallel builds.
 For parallel builds, an MPI implementation is also required.
 Both OpenMPI